lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 ### Normas e Objetivos
 :label:`subsec_norms_and_objectives`

-While we do not want to get too far ahead of ourselves, we can plant some intuition already about why these concepts are useful.
-In deep learning, we are often trying to solve optimization problems:
-*maximize* the probability assigned to observed data;
-*minimize* the distance between predictions and the ground-truth observations.
-Assign vector representations to items (like words, products, or news articles) such that the distance between similar items is minimized, and the distance between dissimilar items is maximized.
-Oftentimes, the objectives, perhaps the most important components of deep learning algorithms (besides the data), are expressed as norms.

 Embora não queiramos nos adiantar muito, já podemos ter uma intuição sobre por que esses conceitos são úteis.